How to Tackle Mould and Mildew in the Bathroom

 Never mix ammonia with bleach and be sure to use only “clear” ammonia.
 Ammonia comes in “clear”, “cloudy” and “sudsy” varieties.
 Pour the ammonia into a spray bottle and spray the ammonia onto the mouldy surface.
 Scrub the area vigorously with a brush to ensure complete removal of any mould and spores.
 Open windows to air out the room and to eliminate the smell of ammonia.

 Hydrogen peroxide is available in various degrees of strength from DIY stores.
 For cleaning mould, it’s best to use a fairly mild 3% hydrogen peroxide solution and to dispense it into a dark spray bottle.
-If exposed to direct sunlight, the hydrogen peroxide solution will loose its chemical strength.
+If exposed to direct sunlight, the hydrogen peroxide solution will lose its chemical strength.

 Specialised mould sprays